AlexandreMarcotte/LBRYnomics/README.md

 ==========

 Bayesian extrapolation of [LBRY](https://api.lbry.io/user/refer?r=9pa98r9uUUFgJ4JpVr1YvH5dMEbXNTvo) tips*.
 This is work in progress and you probably shouldn't try to use it yet unless you're me.
-I am, however, publishing the output from it at `lbry://@BrendonBrewer/forecasts`, and I should be updating that quite regularly.

 (c) 2019 Brendon J. Brewer.
 LICENCE: MIT.